hasslight/hasslight.github.io/flash.md

 3.2 For Home Assistant [holiday_firmware_ha.bin]() or [mood_firmware_ha.bin]()
 3.3 *If you are using Linux*, you need 2 additional files [rboot.bin]() and [blank_config.bin]()

 > When extending the LED strip longer, you need the prolonged firmware.
-Check this [Extend the LED Strip]()
+Check this [Extend LED Strip](/extend)

 ## Apple Homekit